Musk Granting 'Amnesty' to Suspended Twitter Accounts

 In September, a U.S. appeals court upheld a Texas law that bars large social media companies from banning or censoring users based on "viewpoint," a setback for technology industry groups that say the measure would turn platforms into bastions of dangerous content.

-And some Republicans have accused Dem President Joe Biden and others in his administration of active collusion with major social media platforms to crack down on dissenting viewpoints.
+And some Republicans have accused Democrat President Joe Biden and others in his administration of active collusion with major social media platforms to crack down on dissenting viewpoints.

 Trump was banned from the platform early last year for his role in the January 6 attack on the U.S. Capitol by a mob of his supporters seeking to overturn the results of the 2020 election.